damian-ontivero/ditainer/README.md

 This is a basic Dependency Inection Container for Python.

 ## How to use it

-At the moment, `ditainer` can only load dependencies from yaml files.
+At the moment, `ditainer` can only load dependencies from `yaml` files.

-Dependencies are treated as services.
+A dependency is treated as `service`.
-These services are classes that can receive arguments to be initialized or not.
+A `service` is a `class` and could receive `arguments` to be initialized.
-It is also possible to initialize these services through their factory methods, which can also accept arguments.
+It is also possible to initialize a `class` through its `factory`, which may also require `arguments`.
+Additionally, a `service` can be tagged.

+Types of `arguments`:

+- Simple.
+Just the literal argument.
+- A reference to another service.
+The prefix `!ref` followed by the `id` of the other service.
-Additionally, these services can be tagged with a tag.
+- All services tagged with a specific tag.
+The prefix `!tagged` followed by the `tag`.

-Arguments can be simple, a reference to another service, or a list of all services with a specific tag.

-An example of yaml file could be:
+An example of `yaml` file could be:

 ```yaml
 services: